 Weather Shield Windows offers windows according to project type, product line, and window operation.
-The company provides new construction windows for new houses and buildings, as well as remodelling and replacement windows for do-it-yourselfers and home improvement experts.
-The product line is divided into four categories: Weather Shield has all premium aluminum clad wood windows; EnduraShield consists of environmentally friendly fiberglass windows; ProShield has all vinyl clad wood windows; and LifeGuard has all storm and weather-resistant windows.
+The company provides new construction windows for new houses and buildings, as well as remodeling and replacement windows for do-it-yourselfers and home improvement experts.
+The product line is divided into four categories: Weather Shield has all premium aluminum-clad wood windows; EnduraShield consists of environmentally friendly fiberglass windows; ProShield has all vinyl-clad wood windows, and LifeGuard has all storm and weather-resistant windows.

 Weather Shield protects the home by offering this array of window types:

 - Weather Shield Double Hung Windows